Student News

 Direct college admissions is a newer strategy to make the process easier for students.

-There is a so-called “crisis” happening in college admissions.
 Since 2019, college enrollment has declined by 8% nationwide.
-Much of this decline can be pinpointed to the pandemic; however, numbers were decreasing well before colleges closed and virtual learning became the norm.
-While trade and vocational schools are certainly a viable option after high school, economists are worried about the long-term effects of college enrollment declines, according to Fortune.
+While trade and vocational schools is certainly a viable option after high school, economists are worried about the long-term effects of college enrollment declines, according to Fortune.
 Fewer college graduates would accelerate labor shortages in many fields, like healthcare and information technology.
-It’s also projected that high school graduates would earn 75% less over their lifetime than college graduates.
-Given those statistics, colleges are getting creative in order to increase enrollment.
+It's also projected that high school graduates earn 75% more over their lifetime than college graduates.
+Given those statistics, colleges have adopted a new approach: direct admissions.

 Benefits of Direct College Admissions